1. 100+ Technical Skills Examples & Definition (2025)

 • To figure out what’s important, scan each job posting and tailor accordingly.

 • Don’t just restrict yourself to technical skills.
-Make sure you include soft skills too.
+Make sure you include soft skills, too (especially the key skills that are highly sought after by employers).
 They’re equally important.

 Technical skills examples for the skills section